A Long-Term Care Attorney Can Help You Plan for Your Future

-Other considerations can include assistance with housework, paying bills, taking medications, meal preparation, and shopping.
-Long-term care providers can involve unpaid family members or friends, a nurse who comes to the home, transportation services, assisted-living centers, as well as nursing homes, among others.
+Other considerations can include assistance with housework, paying bills, taking medications, meal preparation and shopping.
+Long-term care providers can involve unpaid family members or friends, a nurse who comes to the home, transportation services, assisted-living centers and nursing homes, among others.

 Affording Long-term Care

 You may need help at home with several ADLs, or you may need the care provided at a nursing home.
 Whatever needs you may end up having, you should plan in advance for the cost associated with that care.
 It can cost anywhere from $4,000-6,000 per month to live in a nursing home.
 An assisted living facility can cost up to $3,500 per month.
 Adult day care can cost up to $1,500 per month.

 Medicare only pays for medically necessary care and its focus is on acute care, rather than long-term care for a disability.
 Medicare will also cover short-term services for conditions that are expected to improve, such as physical or occupational therapy after an accident.
 Under certain conditions, Medicare will help pay for a short stay in a skilled nursing facility, for home healthcare or for hospice care.

 Like Medicare, health and disability insurance are not intended to cover long-term care.
 Our attorneys can work with you and your family to explore ways to finance any potential long-term care needs.
 One option to consider is long-term care insurance.
 As your health declines with age, you may not qualify for long-term care insurance, so it is important to start planning for long-term care when you are younger and healthier.
 Depending on your policy, it is possible to use life insurance to pay for long-term care needs.
 Other options for paying for long-term care include annuities, reverse mortgages, and trusts.
 Our attorneys are experts at navigating long-term care options and determining the best way to finance these types of care.